Another-User-Dev/1st-milestone-project/README.md

 2. This Bootstrap code <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css"> caused the content on the home page to spill out of the content container.
 Removing this link resulted in the content reverting to its original state.
 <br>

 3. I originally planned to use Bootstrap for the main navigation and burger menu.
 I realised Bootstrap was unviable due to the issues as described above.
-Flexbox provided the perfect opportunity to replace the Bootstrap requirement.
+Flexbox provided the perfect opportunity to replace the Bootstrap option for navigation header.
 <br>

 4. A mismatch of section widths caused the content to flow horizontally.
 This was resolved by ensuring the content widths were harmonised by using a centred max-width page with width at 100%.
 <br>

 5. Implementing the burger menu turned out to be very difficult.
 This was because the toggle code in the media query required to share the same parent tag in HTML and CSS as other associated code.
 This was tested commenting out the code in one section and applying the same code in another.
-Ultimately, this led to having a more appreciation of HTML/CSS code.
+Ultimately, this led to having a more appreciation of HTML/CSS code and specificity.
 <br>

 6. The adblocker in my browser caused the setting up of an image folder to inline in Gitpod.
 This resulted the folder to have an unexpected file path.
 The solution was to delete the folder and deactivate the adblocker before setting up a new folder.
 <br>

 7. Github refused to give an active URL for my website after deployment.
 The issue was resolved after contacting tutor support.
-The issue resolved itself as soon as I enetered a git push command in Gitpod.
+The issue resolved itself as soon as I entered a git push command in Gitpod.
 <br>

 8. The screen reader refused to read out the alt text for the photos in the gallery section while using the Chrome browser.
 The issue is unresolved but student support indicated that there isn't a penalty for the project as long as the photos have alt text added.
 The issue did not appear during testing with Firefox browser.
 It seems likely there is a bug in Chrome.